wuxc/pywin32doc/md/PyHINTERNET.md

 ## PyHINTERNET Object

-An object that wraps a HINTERNET handle.
+An object that wraps a HINTERNET handle\.
 When the

-handle object is destroyed, it is automatically closed.
+handle object is destroyed, it is automatically closed\.

-See the[PyHANDLE](#pyhandle)object for more details.
+See the[PyHANDLE](#pyhandle)object for more details\.